ppy/osu-wiki/news/2020-04-02-spring-indoors-2020-fanart-contest.md

 date: 2020-04-02 08:00:00 +0000
 ---

-Spring is here, and though most of us are currently stuck indoors for the most part, we're not going to let that dampen our artistic spirit!
+Spring is here, and though a lot of us are currently stuck indoors for the most part, we're not going to let that dampen our artistic spirit!

 ![](https://assets.ppy.sh/contests/92/header.jpg)